 Individual health policies

 You can sign up for coverage through the Massachusetts Health Connector, the state’s version of the Affordable Care Act’s Health Insurance Marketplace.
-For 2021 coverage, 12 companies offer single and family health plans on and off the Marketplace.
+For 2022 coverage, 12 companies offer single and family health plans on and off the Marketplace.
+As of 2021, 294,097 selected a Marketplace plan.

 - Blue Cross and Blue Shield of Massachusetts HMO Blue